Telling your boyfriend / husband (or girlfriend / wife) that you know they cheated is an extremely scary idea!

 Feel free to personalize it in any way that makes sense to you.
 Just remember to avoid blaming, being nasty or judgmental.

-You can read this script to your partner if you like, just ask that they sit and listen for the whole thing before saying anything.
+You can read this script to your boyfriend / husband if you like, just ask that they sit and listen for the whole thing before saying anything.

 If you prefer, you can write this out as a letter and leave it for your partner, then ask that they come talk to you when they’re ready to discuss it.
 If you choose to leave this for your partner to read, you'll need to attach 1-2 pieces of proof so that your partner knows you really know about the affair.